tomsterBG/g-rcp/VitaVehicle/README.md

 # Notes

 Lines of code:
-	- First measured 4407 in 42 scripts
+	- First measured 4627 lines in 42 scripts
+	- After some cleanup i got 4407 lines in 42 scripts